Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 Twenty years after the plebeian 1960 Falcon (top image) was introduced, the Ford Motor Company was still generating sales from the compact platform.
 The Lincoln Versailles wasn’t popular but was quite profitable (Old Car Brochures).

-One of Iacocca’s greatest strengths — and weaknesses — was his penny-pinching proclivities.
-This is ironic given his constant battles with bean counters during his tenure at the Ford Motor Company (Johnson, 2005).
+One of Iacocca’s greatest strengths was his penny-pinching proclivities.
+This is ironic given his battles with Ford Motor Company’s bean counters (Johnson, 2005).

-For example, one of Iacocca’s biggest positive contributions at Ford was arguably his championing of a succession of hits based on a Ford Falcon platform introduced in 1960.
-The Mustang, Cougar, Maverick and Granada variants likely generated an exceptionally high return on their investment because the compact platform they shared was kept in production far longer — and at higher volume — than that of any other domestic automaker.
+For example, one of his biggest contributions at Ford was championing of a succession of hits based on a Ford Falcon platform introduced in 1960.
+The Mustang, Cougar, Maverick and Granada variants likely generated a high return on their investment because the compact platform they shared was kept in production longer — and at higher volume — than that of any other U.S. automaker.

 1979 Lincoln Continental Mark V Bill Blass Edition